Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⚠️ Warns when `version` is [experimental][5] (i.e. `<1.0.0`)
   - This INCLUDES the obsoleted "placeholder" version `0.0.0-development`
-- ⚠️ Warns when `package.json` contains the outdated `main`, `module`, or `types` keys
+- ⚠️ Warns when `package.json` contains the outdated `main`, `module`, or `types` fields
   - Use `exports` instead
   - Once TypeScript [ships support for the `types` export condition][6], `typesVersions` will be considered "outdated" as well
-- ⚠️ Warns when `package.json` contains the `engines` key but is missing the `engines.node` key path, or if it is not set to [the earliest maintained LTS version of Node.js][7]
+- ⚠️ Warns when `package.json` contains the `engines` field but is missing the `engines.node` field path, or if it is not set to [the earliest maintained LTS version of Node.js][7]
   - For example: `{ "engines": { "node": ">=12.22.10" }}` (as of Feb 2022)
 - ⚠️ Warns when depending on a [pinned][8] package version (like `"x.y.z"`